mobilelab-teko/terra-android-examples/terra-core/README.md

 In `local.properties` file, add lines as belows:

 ```
-TekoPackage.username=<teko-package-username>
-TekoPackage.password=<teko-package-token>
 TekoGoogleRegistry.password=<teko-google-registry-token>
 ```

-Notes: Please contact Terra team to get `userName` and `password` to able to sync the project.
+Notes: Please contact Terra team to get `password` to able to sync the project.

 ## Demo initializing `TerraCore`